Meet Our Lineage Teachers

 Tulku Urgyen is widely acknowledged as one of the great meditation masters of modern times.
 Born in eastern Tibet in 1920, he was the great-grandson of the extraordinary treasure revealer, Chokgyur Lingpa.
 He was a highly revered meditation master of the Dzogchen and Mahamudra traditions and was regarded by the 16th Karmapa as his last living teacher.
 He had a unique ability to point out the nature of mind in a warm and incredibly direct way to all who were interested.
 His four sons, Chokyi Nyima Rinpoche, Chokling Rinpoche, Tsoknyi Rinpoche, and Mingyur Rinpoche, have gone on to preserve and share their father's tradition and style.
 Tulku Urgyen was Tim’s root guru and his teachers and style strongly influences everything we do at The Buddhist Center.
 Read more about Tulku Urgyen - Here

 Chökyi Nyima Rinpoche -

 Chökyi Nyima Rinpoche is the abbot of Ka-Nying Shedrup Ling monastery in Kathmandu, the home of 400 monks, and an international study center, Rangjung Yeshe Institute.
 He is a learned scholar and extraordinary teacher who has influenced thousands of western students over the years with his natural warmth and generosity.
 Chökyi Nyima Rinpoche, the oldest son of Tulku Urgyen Rinpoche and a good friend and teacher of the Buddhist Center.
-He talks about "The most important thing"- Here
+To learn more about Chökyi Nyima Rinpoche and his activities - Here